 Level 1 - Personal Client Certificates are verified by email, and the common name is not verified as the legal name of the Subscriber.
 DV SSL Server Certificates do not include a verified organizational identity.
 Subject to the deprecation date listed in Section 3.1.1, OV SSL Certificates may contain a pseudo-domain for use within the Subscriber's internal, non-public-DNS networks.
-DigiCert does not issue SSL certificates to domain names or IP addresses that a Subscriber does not legitimately own or control.
+DigiCert does not issue SSL Certificates to domain names or IP addresses that a Subscriber does not legitimately own or control.
 DigiCert may rely on the Subscriber's indication of the host or server name that forms the fully qualified domain name.
-Any other non-verified information included in a certificate is designated as such in the certificate.
+Any other non-verified information included in a Certificate is designated as such in the Certificate.
 Unverified information is never included in a Level 2, Level, 3, Level 4, PIV-I, Object Signing, EV SSL, Federated Device, or EU Qualified Certificate.

 The authorization of a certificate request is verified as follows: Certificate Verification DV SSL Server Certificate The request is verified with an authorized contact listed with the Domain Name Registrar, through a person with control over the domain, or through an out-of-band confirmation with the applicant.
 A person with access to one more of the following email addresses is considered to have control over the domain: webmaster@domain.com, administrator@domain.com, admin@domain.com, hostmaster@domain, postmaster@domain, or any address listed as a contact field of the domain's Domain Name Registrar record.
-V SSL Server and The request is verified using a Reliable Method of Communication, Federated Device accordance with the Baseline Requirements.
-Certificates OSU Server Certificates DigiCert verifies that the requester is a duly authorized representative of the organization as an employee, partner, member, agent, etc., and is authorized to act on behalf of the organization.
+OV SSL Server and Federated Device Certificates The request is verified using a Reliable Method of Communication, in accordance with the Baseline Requirements.
+OSU Server Certificates DigiCert verifies that the requester is a duly authorized representative of the organization as an employee, partner, member, agent, etc., and is authorized to act on behalf of the organization.
 EV Certificates The request is verified in accordance with the EV Guidelines.
-Object Signing Certificates If the certificate names an organization, the requester's contact and Adobe Signing information is verified with an authoritative source within the Certificates applicant's organization using a Reliable Method of Communication.
+Object Signing Certificates and Adobe Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
 The contact information is then used to confirm the authenticity of the certificate request.
-Level 1 Client Certificates - The request is verified through the email address listed in the Personal certificate.
+Level 1 Client Certificates Personal (email Certificates) The request is verified through the email address listed in the Certificate.
+Level 1 Client Certificates - Enterprise (email Certificates) The request is verified with a person who has technical or administrative control over the domain and the email address to be listed in the Certificate.
+Client Certificates Levels 2, 3 and 4 and PIV-I Certificates The organization named in the Certificate confirms to DigiCert or an RA that the individual is authorized to obtain the Certificate.
+The organization is required to request revocation of the